opensmc/old-maps/README.md

 * Use second order polynomial as a transformation setting
 * Feel free to skip maps you don't like, someone else will work on it
 * Some maps can't be georefenced because they are a small portion of the sheet.
 Please feel free to skip these, but let John know (comments in Github repo is great)
+* For more information on georeferencing in QGIS, take a look at [this video] (https://www.youtube.com/watch?v=KBBepLyyGL8)
 * If you have any questions or comments at all, please don't hesitate to ask! [@jridener](https://opensmc.slack.com/) on Slack and jridener@opensmc.org